The Bounty (1984 film): Casting

 Anthony Hopkins was one of two actors considered for the role of Captain Bligh by David Lean.
 The other was Oliver Reed.
 Hopkins was approached as early as 1978.

-In April 1980, when David Lean was still attached, Christopher Reeve was the favorite to play Fletcher Christian.
+In April 1980, when David Lean was still attached, Christopher Reeve was the favourite to play Fletcher Christian.
 Lean had enjoyed Superman and Katharine Hepburn had recommended Reeve to Lean.
 "It's not a remake", said Reeve.
 "The other versions were just remakes of the first movie.
 This is the true story based on the diaries of those actually on the Bounty and from the trial of the mutineers.
 It's the best screenplay I've ever read and it would be an honor and a privilege to accept the part of Christian."

 Reeve stayed on the project through the change in director.
 However he dropped out at the last minute and was replaced by Mel Gibson.
 Gibson was looking for a project after The Night of the Running Man at MGM was cancelled.
 "I liked the idea they were going to show Bligh and Christian as the young men they were", said Gibson.
 "I also liked the idea of playing a role that Errol Flynn first attempted."

 The role of Peter Heywood (who inspired the character 'Roger Byam' in the novel and earlier film versions) was originally intended to be played by Hugh Grant.

 Tevaite Vernette was spotted at Papeete Airport and offered the female lead.
 She had to be persuaded and only agreed to play the lead once filming began.

 Filming

 Filming started 25 April 1983.
 The final script was completed only the day before filming began.

 The film was shot on location over 20 weeks in Mo'orea, French Polynesia, Port of Gisborne, New Zealand and at the Old Royal Naval College and the Reform Club, Pall Mall, London.
 Many of the shots of the ship were filmed in Opunohu Bay, Moorea, the bay where Captain James Cook anchored during 1777.
 Below-the-deck scenes were shot at Lee Studios outside London.

-The replica of the Bounty used in the film was built in Whangarei, New Zealand before the script was even completed at a cost of $4 million; the entire film cost $25 million.
+The replica of the Bounty used in the film was built in Whangārei, New Zealand, before the script was even completed at a cost of $4 million; the entire film cost $25 million.
 Donaldson said the boat "has got to be the most expensive movie prop ever built.
 It's exact right down to the hand stitching on the sails."

 The director says filming on the ship was hard.
 "It's only 90 feet long and its design is archaic.
 So it rolled all the time and people were constantly seasick.
 It wasn't a pleasant experience."

 However, unlike many other films filmed on water, The Bounty was finished under budget.

 As well as the New Zealand-built Bounty, Lean had also looked at refitting the frigate Rose to play the role of Pandora.
 The latter has since gone on to become HMS Surprise in Peter Weir's Master and Commander.
 For the storm sequences a detailed 25-foot model of the Bounty was built.